Ali Kaazempur-Mofrad

 About

-I am a PhD candidate in the Department of Statistics & Data Science at the University of California, Los Angeles.
-My research sits at the intersection of statistical inference and market design, with an emphasis on allocation problems where fairness, uncertainty, and strategic behavior all matter.
+I am a PhD candidate in the Department of Statistics & Data Science at the University of California, Los Angeles and a member of the SCALE Lab.
+My research lies at the intersection of statistical market design, ranking and inference under uncertainty, and fairness in resource allocation.

 Research